liferay/liferay-docs/discover/portal/articles/02-starting-site-development/02-creating-sites.markdown

 # Creating Sites

 A site contains a set of pages that can be used to publish content or applications.
-By default, Liferay Portal starts with a single site that has a single page.
+By default, Liferay starts with a single site that has a single page.
 You can build any website you wish out of this, complete with multi-nested page hierarchies.
 The site can stand independently or can be associated with an organization to serve as the website for that organization.